 3. It Takes A Village

 The best advice on caring for an elderly relative is to enlist help.
-Like raising kids, it takes a village to take care of the older generation.
+Like raising kids, it takes a village to care for the older generation.

 If you have nearby siblings or cousins, enlist their help once a week so you can go out to dinner and get a break once in a while.